- PSAT 8/9 for Eighth Grade in Michigan

 All accommodations requests should be submitted through SSD Online.
 There are two types of requests:

-Students who use accommodations for other state testing must still go through the SSD approval process for the Michigan-provided SAT with Essay, PSAT 10, and PSAT 8/9 for 8th and 9th graders in spring 2019.
+Students who use accommodations for other state testing must still go through the SSD approval process for the Michigan-provided SAT with Essay, PSAT 10, and PSAT 8/9 for eighth and ninth graders in spring 2020.

 Michigan-Specific Testing Manuals